 Are religion and science reconcilable?
-Certainly.
-Science can't answer the ultimate questions of where it all came from.
+Certainly, Science can't answer the ultimate questions of where it all came from.
+Either matter was here all the from.
 Either matter was here all the time, or something that created matter was here all the time.
 Either way, some notion of eternity is inescapable.